iterative development

 • Role assignment etc

-Typically, my approach would be to develop one screen, say User Master, and immediately show it to the customer or a Product Owner.
-In case, it is not right, I can discard it and re-develop it the next day.
+Typically, my approach in iterative development would be to develop one screen, like the User Master, and immediately show it to the customer or Product Owner.
+If it’s not right, I can discard it and re-develop it the next day.

 Even if I have to re-do it, the team loses one person’s day of work.